Sign Up Free

 Not all oracles are built the same.
 The two most important distinctions are trust architecture (who controls the data pipeline) and update model (how and when the data reaches the blockchain).

 A decentralized oracle network uses multiple independent nodes that each source data separately and aggregate their results.
 No single node controls the final output.
-This is more expensive and complex, but it removes the single point of failure.
+More expensive and complex, but it removes the single point of failure.
 Chainlink is the dominant provider here, securing over $93 billion in value across DeFi with roughly 67% of the oracle market as of mid-2025.

 The second distinction is less well-known but equally important: how the data reaches the blockchain.
 This is the difference between "push" and "pull" oracle models, and it affects everything from update speed to who pays the gas cost.